probe973/nbs-4104b/numeracy/05-problems.md

 ### Further Problem Solving

-In this section, you will apply your numeracy skills to solve common business problems.
+In this section, you will apply your numeracy skills to solve common problems.
 You will need to interpret the text to decide which calculations to perform.

 ### Analyzing the Problem